ipfs-inactive/http-api-docs/README.md

 ```

 This should spit out a Markdown document.
 This is exactly the api.md documentation at https://github.com/ipfs/website/blob/master/content/pages/docs/api.md , so you can redirect the output to just overwrite that file.

+## Captain

+This project is captained by @hsanjuan.

 ## Contribute